Richmoreno/osticket-prereq/README.md

 </p>
 <p>

-Clean Up and revert permissions in "ost-config.php" file
+^Clean Up and revert permissions in "ost-config.php" file

 -Go to your (C:) drive > inetpub > wwwroot > open the osTicket.
 Right click the "setup" folder and delete it.
 - Now, were going to set the permissions back to "read only" on the "ost-config.php" file.